Caledonian Road, Islington

 More than 70 per cent of the Caledonian ward’s residents live in rented accomodation, mostly council flats.

 The road’s distinctive character was the subject of a BBC Two documentary in 2012, in the Secret History of Our Streets series.

-In 2013 Network Rail worked with the local community to repaint the bridge across the Caledonian Road with the words ‘The Cally‘ – as shown in the work-in-progress photograph at the top of the page.* Like many other railway bridges crossing British main roads, it had previously carried an advertisement for Ferodo brake pads.
+In 2013 Network Rail worked with the local community to repaint the bridge across the Caledonian Road with the words ‘The Cally’.
+Like many other railway bridges crossing British main roads, it had previously carried an advertisement for Ferodo brake pads.

 Postal districts: N1 and N7

 Stations: Piccadilly line (Caledonian Road, zone 2), London Overground (North London line) (Caledonian Road and Barnsbury, zone 2)

 Website: Team Cally

 Observer article: Murder of teenage boy on London street exposes city’s great wealth divide